-The heavy hvcc compiler for Pure Data patches.
+The heavy compiler collection for Pure Data patches.
 Updated to python3 and additional generators

-Heavy can generate LV2, VST2, VST3, and CLAP plugins from your patch using the Distrho Plugin Framework.
+Heavy can generate LV2, VST2, VST3, CLAP, and AU plugins from your patch using the Distrho Plugin Framework.
 It can be either a synth (output-only) or an effect (input and output), supports an arbitrary number of parameters, and can process midi events.

 Each exposed parameter will automatically generate a slider in the plugin interface.